Shadowsocks-rust/uTUIC/README.md

 # uTUIC

-A useless fork of TUIC.
+uTUIC(useless TUIC), a useless fork of TUIC.

 ## Introduction